-In a recent post I discussed why parents sometimes want to terminate the parental rights of another parent in Bedford, Fort Worth, or Dallas and why that is often not a financially advantageous move.
+In a recent post I discussed why parents sometimes want to terminate parental rights of another parent after a Texas divorce or child custody case.
+In that post I discussed why that is often not a financially advantageous decision.
 Today’s post takes the other side: whether a parent can terminate his or her own rights to avoid child support.
-I’ll tell you up front that the answer is almost always no. Like 99.99999999999999999999999999% of the time no. You don’t have to take my word for it; but as a Fort Worth divorce lawyer I have seen more of these situations than most people.
+I’ll tell you up front that the answer is almost always no. Like 99.99999999999999999999999999% of the time no.

 When a parent can voluntarily terminate his or her rights in Texas

 - The parent loses the legal right to visitation or possession of the children;